Last updated in August 2015

 Germany is Bangladesh’s second largest export market after the United States.
-The volume of bilateral trade is continuously growing, reaching an aggregate EUR 3.91 billion in 2014.
-Bangladesh exported to Germany goods worth approximately EUR 3.46 billion, while its imports from Germany amounted to a mere EUR 0.45 billion.
-Textiles account for 94 per cent of German imports from Bangladesh, with leather goods (2 per cent) and food (2.2 per cent) in distant second and third places.
-Germany’s main exports to Bangladesh are machinery (48 per cent), chemical products (23 per cent) and electrical goods (8 per cent).
+The volume of bilateral trade is continuously growing, reaching an aggregate EUR 4.39 billion in 2014.
+Bangladesh exported to Germany goods worth approximately EUR 3.79 billion, while its imports from Germany amounted to only around EUR 0.599 billion.
+Textiles account for over 90 per cent of German imports from Bangladesh.
+Other exports to Germany include frozen foods and leather goods.
+Germany’s main exports to Bangladesh are machinery (52 per cent), chemical products (23 per cent) and electrical goods (8 per cent).
 German shipping companies have had ships built in Bangladesh for a number of years now.

 The Bangladesh German Chamber of Commerce and Industry (BGCCI) has some 600 member companies, making it the largest bilateral chamber in Bangladesh.

 A bilateral investment promotion and protection agreement has been in force since September 1986 and a double taxation agreement since 1993.